Leah1977/LSH_Electricians_MS1/README.md

 ## services.html

-The services page has a section on the list of services we provide
+The services page has a section on the list of services we provide.

+It will include a link to the contact page, where you can fill out a form for a quote or call-out.

 * Emergency call-out
 * Insurance and Testing